-If you don’t see the value in gathering and monitoring online reviews and are skeptical about whether doctor rating sites are worth it, consider the following stats:
+If you don’t see the value in gathering and monitoring online doctor ratings and reviews or are skeptical about whether doctor rating sites are worth it, consider the following stats:

 - More than 77% of patients use online reviews as their first step in finding a new provider.
 (Source: Software Advice)

 - 53% of providers lookup doctor review sites to understand and improve their patients’ experiences.
 (Source: Journal of General Internal Medicine)

 - 80% of patients trust online reviews as much as they trust personal recommendations.
 (Source: Wainscot Media)

 Doctor review sites are here to stay.
 Patients have widely been using them to make decisions on who to choose as their healthcare provider, and it is just a matter of time until these doctor ratings sites become patients’ first preference for selecting a healthcare provider.

 Best Doctor Rating Websites

 Medical practices can establish a robust online presence and strengthen their online presence if they are listed on online doctor reviews websites.
 These doctor rating websites provide useful and handy information about medical practices and physicians to help potential patients evaluate their options and find the best healthcare providers.